Britain set to use new powers to impose sanctions over rights

 LONDON, July 6 (Reuters) - Britain will list on Monday the first foreign nationals to face asset freezes and visa bans for alleged human rights abuses under a new post-Brexit sanctions scheme that follows the 2012 U.S. Magnitsky Act.

+Britain's exit from the EU gives it the power to impose its own sanctions, rather than acting collectively as part of the bloc's single market.

-Foreign minister Dominic Raab has pressed for a tough sanctions regime, and the first names to be set out in parliament will be followed by further sanctions in the coming months under a "UK-only regime" after Britain left the European Union in January.
+Foreign minister Dominic Raab has pressed for a tough sanctions regime.
+The first names to be set out in parliament will be followed by further sanctions under a "UK-only regime".

 "From today, the UK will have new powers to stop those involved in serious human rights abuses and violations from entering the UK, channelling money through our banks and profiting from our economy," Raab said in a statement.